How can you make the “sewing” go a little more smoothly?

 And of course, I thought about the times I hindered my own progress by getting stuck on what happened in the past.

 After I slowed my pace and indulged in my mindful personal reflection, the sewing went a little more smoothly.
 Before long, the rip was stitched shut and my sheet was good to go.
+It felt like I was stitching my life together again.
 I put the sewing kit back under the sink.
 Then I made my bed.
 Soon, I’ll sleep in it.